> A.L. Lloyd > Songs > The Oxford Tragedy

 I still think that Sarah Porter’s song is of the Oxford Girl family as the girl gets murdered and doesn’t drown herself.

-Peter Bellamy sang this ballad in 1969 with the title The Prentice Boy on his second LP, Fair England’s Shore.
+Peter Bellamy sang The Prentice Boy in 1969 on his second LP, Fair England’s Shore.
 He also sang it on 17 November 1968 at the Young Tradition concert at Oberlin College, Ohio, that was released in 2013 on their Fledg’ling CD Oberlin 1968.
-He noted on the original album:
+He noted on the first album:

 The Prentice Boy is just one form of what must be one of the most widely-spread song plots in the world.
 This version comes from Norfolk, and has been collected under this title several times in that country; but listen to any version of The Oxford Tragedy or The Butcher Boy—or any of the American Omie Wise / Pretty Polly songs, and you find the same story.
 Perhaps it was always happening!